A typical mission last 2-3 weeks.

 Our luthiers are very dedicated and work very hard to make a success of the mission, BUT we also have a lot of fun as well!

 Our overriding aim is to TEACH.
-If we do our job well, or students will go on to be teachers.
+If we do our job well, our students will go on to be teachers, themselves.

 By the end of the mission we should have people who can:-